How to Pass the RAF Aptitude Test

 The questions include having to decide which of the shapes remain unchanged in their structure despite looking different due to the angle and selecting the correct 3D shape for a particular net.
 For this part of the test, you are given three minutes.

-Which answer option is created by joining the corresponding letters together using all of the three shapes below?
+Which answer option is created by joining the corresponding letters together using all of the three shapes above?

 Which 3D shape can be made from the 2D net?